Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

-After neural-network shifted augmented manifold transformations, performing model reduction using SVD, yields singular values as shown in \autoref{fig:two_phase_shifted_POD_singular_values}.
-In this case, using neural-network shift augmented transformations is not effective, as we don't achieve significant improvement in accelerating KnW decay and hence, doesn't yield good low-dimensional linear approximations subspace for developing efficient ROM.
-For this reason, we have a different approach, at first, we learn the shift operator and transform all the snapshots in the training set to reference snapshots via interpolation.
-For the construction of ROM, the rest of the algorithm remains the same, except for this transformation step.
+After neural-network shifted augmented manifold transformations, and performing model reduction using SVD yields singular values as shown in \autoref{fig:two_phase_shifted_POD_singular_values}.
+In this case, using neural network shift augmented transformations is not effective, as we don't achieve significant improvement in accelerating KnW decay.
+Therefore, it doesn't yield a suitable low-dimensional linear approximation subspace for efficient ROM construction.
+To address this, we adopt a different approach: First, we learn the shift operator and transform all the snapshots in the training set to the reference snapshot using interpolation.
+The customized framework for two-phase flow is presented in Algorithm \ref{alg:three}.
+Apart from this transformation step, the rest of Algorithm \ref{alg:one} and Algorithm \ref{alg:two} remain unchanged for the construction of efficient ROMs. \\